hades-emu/Hades/README.md

 ## Installation

-Follow the instructions on our [officiel website](https://hades-emu.org/download) to download and install Hades the latest release of Hades.
+Follow the instructions on our [official website](https://hades-emu.org/download) to download and install Hades the latest release of Hades.

 ## Build